SEPTEMBER 13th - 15th 2019

 🌐 THE FISHING COMPETITION OF THE FUTURE IS BACK AGAIN! 🌐

 We are super excited to announce that the second Research & Sustainability Competition on the Sunshine Coast will include all the same displays/special guests as the first.
-All the new and cool things will be added when the early bird tickets are announced.
+All the new and cool things will be added as we get closer to the event.

 WHAT YOU NEED TO KNOW!